Sparrow-lang/docker-sparrowdeps/README.md

-# The Sparrow programming language -- Docker dependencies image
+# Docker dependencies image for Sparrow

 This repository helps in building the docker image with the Sparrow dependencies.
 Please see [main Sparrow repository](https://github.com/Sparrow-lang/sparrow)